 Falling leaves love to clog gutters and downspouts.
 I think they plan for it!
 Once most of the leaves have fallen it is a good idea to make sure that all the gutters are clean and free of debris.
-This will ensure that water does not pool causing damage to your roof and siding.
+This will ensure that water does not pool which can cause damage to your roof and siding.

 MAKE EXTERIOR REPAIRS:

-Now is a great time to do a walk around of your property.
+Now is a great time to do a walk around your property.
 Look for any damage or signs of wear to your windows, roof, siding and foundation.
-Check weather-stripping around windows and doors and check for drafts.
-Also make sure trees and bushes are not overgrown and potentially blocking walkways, vents and wires.
+Check weather-stripping around windows and doors as well as check for drafts.
+Also, make sure trees and bushes are not overgrown and potentially blocking walkways, vents and wires.
 If you see anything that catches your eye, schedule necessary repairs before the weather makes these impossible.

 CHECK DRIVEWAYS AND WALKWAYS:

 Winter brings snow and ice which mean slips and falls.
 Make sure your walkways and stairs are in good shape and your driveway is in good repair to make shovelling easier – not only does this make you a nicer neighbor, but it ensures that you won’t have any slips or accidents on your property!

 SEAL GAPS WHERE CRITTERS COULD ENTER: